Law School Case Brief

 When the plaintiff has shown a special property, which he never abandoned, and which enables him to keep it against all the world but the rightful owner, he is entitled to a verdict.

-Was there sufficient evidence that plaintiff has shown a special property in the logs?
+Was Clark able to show a special property in the logs?